 Home improvement is a common and practical use of a home equity loan.
 Not only do you get the benefit of a more comfortable, stylish living space, but depending on the type of upgrade, you also can increase your home’s value.

-Some smart home improvement projects that fetch great returns are minor bathroom remodelling, landscaping, and minor kitchen renovations.
+Some smart home improvement projects that result in great returns are minor bathroom remodelling, landscaping, and minor kitchen renovations.

-If you’re using equity for home improvement be cautions not to over-improve.
-Big upgrades (additions, extravagant kitchens) that aren’t on par with the overall value of your home or with other homes in your neighbourhood will be less likely to recoup the money spent to make them.
+If you’re using equity for home improvement be cautious not to over-improve.
+Big upgrades (additions, extravagant kitchens) that aren’t on par with the overall value of your home or with other homes in your neighbourhood will be less likely to recoup the money spent on the project.

 Home equity can be an effective tool to reign in personal debt by drawing on it to consolidate high-interest balances (credit card debt and a car loan for example).
 Consolidating your debt gives you the advantage of a single, fixed monthly payment that’s often at a lower interest rate than revolving credit card debt.

 But beware.
 Don’t go climbing out of debt only to pile it on again.
 A pitfall of leveraging home equity to eliminate debt is that repayment isn’t the result of smarter spending habits often needed to break debt cycles.

 Be sure to evaluate how to maximize your budget to avoid additional debt accumulation.

 A home equity loan or line of credit can be a good way to fund your child’s post-secondary education.
 One of the benefits?
 Potentially securing a lower interest rate compared to other student loan options.
 However, it’s always wise to explore all options for student loans and understand their terms.
 Defaulting on a student loan might mean having to rebuild your credit score, but doing so on your home equity loan can result in losing the roof over your head.